 I lost over half the juice I had painstakingly juiced.

 So… bottled lemon or lime juice?
 You and I both know that you can’t bottle fresh flavour, so you’ll never find that in my kitchen.
 (You may, however, find a few oldy and moldy lemons or limes in my compost bin… hey, just keeping it real.)

-Solution?
 I had just enough beat-up but still juicy limes in the vegetable crisper to meet my lime juice needs.
+Problem #1 solved.

 I was feeling lazy and I didn’t measure the normal one I use (this is especially ironic because I have no less than 7 measuring tapes in the kitchen.
 For real…).
 So I used a pie pan that turned out to be too big.

 Now, that may not sound like a big problem but when you’re making a recipe like this, you need the right size pan to ensure the filling is nice and high and covers the pie crust.